PzAz04Maus/Abiogenesis/_AB13 High priority stuff/Chapter 5 - Combat/1 Tactical Combat/Long Range Fighting/_Deep Encounters.md

 Information about the enemy group is limited during the operational scene; characters only know where the enemy's center is, and are to be given no instructions on enemy intentions other than what they can intuit themselves, unless they make a reconnaissance  check (previously known as the keep watch check).

-The Withdraw operational action is now classified as a [[Abiogenesis/_AB13 Low priority stuff/Chapter 3 - System/_Master#staged rules|Stage]] I Rule.
+The Withdraw operational action is now classified as a [Stage]()[^4] I Rule.
 For Stage II rules, a group that wishes to disengage has to lose the opponent with obstructions or [intervisible](https://leaderbusiness.blogspot.com/2008/05/intervisibility-lines.html) concealment.

 ## Stage III: Actions higher than operational